 - If the Player rolls at least one success, the NPC is Hit.
 Keep all successes on the table.

-- For each NPC making a ranged attack against a PC, the player must rolls to dodge or block the attack.
-Failure means the PC is Hit.
+- For each NPC making a ranged attack against a PC, a player must roll to dodge or block the attack.
+Failure means the targeted PC is Hit.

 Resolve Melee Attacks